timokz/dart-idx-generator/README.md

 # dart-idx-generator

-This extension supports the generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary import statements, as well as relative imports.
+This extension automates the creation of Dart index files (also called barrel-files), organizing exports from files and subdirectories into an indexed format, reducing long and unnecessary import statements, as well as relative imports.

 ## Features